anthonyrichardson/gitpractice/README.md

 Hello.
 I am a readme file.
 I am an edit and a merge conflict.
 Right now I am clean and have no merges.
+Now for the merge conflict.